Tutorial: Uploading a file

 }" | jq

-MASV Transfer Agent starts uploading immediately in the background.
+MASV Agent starts uploading immediately in the background.
 It also returns a response immediately.
 The response looks something like this:

 {